 Textbook readings and lecture presentations/notes

-Regular readings will be assigned to allow the student to complete the reading of the required texts within the 8 modules/weeks allotted for the course.
+Regular readings will be assigned to allow the student to complete the reading of the required texts within each Module: Week allotted for the course.
 (MLO: A, B, C, D)

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to post 1 thread of 250–500 words and 2 replies of 150–250 words each for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post 1 thread of 250–500 words and 2 replies of 150–250 words each for each Discussion.
 For each thread, the student must support his/her assertions with professional resources in APA format.
 Each reply must incorporate support from the course materials.
 (MLO: A, B, C, D, E, F)

 For each Article Review Assignment, the student will critically analyze an article, discussing the methods, results, and discussion of the article.
-Each paper will contain the student’s review of an empirical research article published within the last 8 years with citation and reference of the article in current APA format following the sample provided.
+Each Article Review Assignment will contain the student’s review of an empirical research article published within the last 5 years with citation and reference of the article in current APA format following the Article Review Template provided.
 Each review must be 500–700 words.
 (MLO: A, B, C, D, E, F)

 The outline will include a title page, body outline, and reference page in current APA format.
 The reference page must include at least 6 empirical, peer-reviewed references.
 This assignment will prepare the student for the final paper.
 (MLO: A, B, C, D, E, F)